The page complies with the CanLII rules for Reproduction and Copyright. For brevity, the essential points:

 Possession of Forgery Instruments

 [32] When the police searched the appellant's residence and storage locker, they found three plastic card embossers, a magnetic strip reader/writer, blank plastic cards, printed cards with bank graphics and holograms, forged credit cards with data on the magnetic strips, and credit card data.
-A police expert testified these were materials for forging and falsifying credit cards.
+A police expert testified these were materials for forging and falsifying credit cards.[33]
+The judge accepted the expert's opinion.
+The appellant argues that the expert's qualifications were slim and the value of his opinion was weakened in cross-examination.
+He submits that mens rea was not proved.

 [34] The judge found that the appellant had the requisite mens rea.
 He said this:

 [208] The accused said that there was no evidence that these devices worked or not.
 During the cross-examination of Sergeant Koop, one of the embossers did not work very well.
 In my view, the Crown does not have to prove that the devices were in working order.
 It is enough that the accused knew that they had been used or were intended for use in forging or falsifying credit cards.
-Based on the evidence of the cards in various states of manufacture which were found in the accused's residence, it is reasonable to infer that these devices had been used in the forging or falsifying of credit cards.
+Based on the evidence of the cards in various states of manufacture which were found in the accused's residence, it is reasonable to infer that these devices had been used in the forging or falsifying of credit cards.[35]
+In this Court, the appellant repeats his argument that the evidence falls short of proving that he was actually making forgeries with the equipment.

 [209] The evidence establishes beyond a reasonable doubt that the accused possessed devices that he knew were either used or were intended for use in forging or falsifying credit cards, and I convict the accused of Count 87.